 Grade-point average (academic high school GPA): The sum of grade points a student has earned in secondary school divided by the number of courses taken.
+The most common system of assigning numbers to grades counts four points for an A, three points for a B, two points for a C, one point for a D, and no points for an E or F. Unweighted GPA's assign the same weight to each course.
+Weighting gives students additional points for their grades in advanced or honors courses.

-The most common Graduate student: A student who holds a bachelor's or equivalent, and is taking courses at the post-baccalaureate level.
+Graduate student: A student who holds a bachelor's or equivalent, and is taking courses at the post-baccalaureate level.

-\Health services: Free or low cost on-campus primary and preventive health care available to students.
+Health services: Free or low cost on-campus primary and preventive health care available to students.

-High school diploma or recognized equivalent: A document certifying the successful completion of a prescribed secondary school program of studies, or the attainment of satisfa Hispanic or Latino: A person of Mexican, Puerto Rican, Cuban, South or Central American, or other Spanish culture or origin, regardless of race.
+High school diploma or recognized equivalent: A document certifying the successful completion of a prescribed secondary school program of studies, or the attainment of satisfactory scores on the Tests of General Educational Development (GED), or another state-specified examination.

+Hispanic or Latino: A person of Mexican, Puerto Rican, Cuban, South or Central American, or other Spanish culture or origin, regardless of race.

 Honors program: Any special program for very able students offering the opportunity for educational enrichment, independent study, acceleration, or some combination of these.

-Independent study: Academic work chosen or designed by the student with the approval of the department concerned, under an instructor's supervision, and usually undertaken or In-state tuition: The tuition charged by institutions to those students who meet the state's or institution's residency requirements.
+Independent study: Academic work chosen or designed by the student with the approval of the department concerned, under an instructor's supervision, and usually undertaken outside of the regular classroom structure.

+In-state tuition: The tuition charged by institutions to those students who meet the state's or institution's residency requirements.

 International student: See Nonresident.

 International student group: Student groups that facilitate cultural dialogue, support a diverse campus, assist international students in acclimation and creating a social network.

 Internship: Any short-term, supervised work experience usually related to a student's major field, for which the student earns academic credit.
-The work can be full- or part-time, c \Learning center: Center offering assistance through tutors, workshops, computer programs, or audiovisual equipment in reading, writing, math, and skills such as taking notes, mathematical students are strained as the student of the student earns academic credit.
+The work can be full- or part-time, on- or off-campus, paid or unpaid.

+Learning center: Center offering assistance through tutors, workshops, computer programs, or audiovisual equipment in reading, writing, math, and skills such as taking notes, managing time, taking tests.

-\Legal services: Free or low cost legal advice for a range of issues (personal and other).
+Legal services: Free or low cost legal advice for a range of issues (personal and other).

-Liberal arts/career combination: Program in which a student earns undergraduate degrees in two separate fields, one in a liberal arts major and the other in a professional or spec Living learning community: Residential programs that allow students to interact with students who share common interests.
-In addition to living together, students may also partic Master's degree: An award that requires the successful completion of a program of study of generally one or two full-time equivalent academic years of work beyond the bachelor's Minority affiliation (as admission factor): Special consideration in the admission process for members of designated racial/ethnic minority groups.
+Liberal arts/career combination: Program in which a student earns undergraduate degrees in two separate fields, one in a liberal arts major and the other in a professional or specialized major, whether on campus or through cross-registration.

+Living learning community: Residential programs that allow students to interact with students who share common interests.
+In addition to living together, students may also participate in shared courses, special events, and group service projects.

+Master's degree: An award that requires the successful completion of a program of study of generally one or two full-time equivalent academic years of work beyond the bachelor's degree.
+Some of these degrees, such as those in Theology (M.Div., M.H.L./Rav) that were formerly classified as "first-professional", may require more than two full-time equivalent academic years of work.

+Minority affiliation (as admission factor): Special consideration in the admission process for members of designated racial/ethnic minority groups.

-\Minority student center: Center with programs, activities, and/or services intended to enhance the college experience of students of color.
+Minority student center: Center with programs, activities, and/or services intended to enhance the college experience of students of color.

 Model United Nations: A simulation activity focusing on conflict resolution, globalization, and diplomacy.
-Assuming roles as foreign ambassadors and "delegates," students condu
+Assuming roles as foreign ambassadors and "delegates," students conduct research, engage in debate, draft resolutions, and may participate in a national Model UN conference.